baccigalupi/CalOrders/README.md

 We thank you very much for the opportunity to participate and hope you enjoy reviewing our experience as much as we did preparing it.

 ##Project Requirements

-The following table presents each of the project requirements, with links to the corresponding artifacts and evidence of meeting or exceeding it.
+The following table lists each project requirement and how they were met or exceeded using easy to follow links to corresponding artifacts.

 Requirement | How it was met
 --- | ---